-Angela Christoforos is an award winning Multimedia Journalist.
+Angela Christoforos is an award winning Multimedia Journalist turned PR Pro.
 She is a Senior Account Executive at Greenough Brand Storytellers in Watertown, MA.
 She was previously a Reporter on Wake Up! at WIVB-TV News 4 in Buffalo, New York.
-Starting at 5 every morning, she files more than 8 live reports throughout 4 hours of morning news.
+Starting at 5 every morning, she filed more than 8 live reports throughout 4 hours of morning news.
 She covers a wide range of stories, from crime to features to breaking news.
 She was also part of the launch team for News 4 at 4 in March of 2016.
 Angela has extensively covered issues affecting the developmentally disabled, including a housing crisis that has left thousands of people on a wait list for services in Western New York and across New York state.

 She previously reported out of a bureau in Niagara Falls for Time Warner Cable News Buffalo, where she facilitated newsroom coverage of Niagara County.
 She provided in-depth coverage of a 3-week double murder trial involving the Kingsmen motorcycle club.
 Her coverage of a dismembered body found in Niagara Falls was also featured on CNN.com.